TDacik/Astral/README.md

 After cloning the repository, run `opam install .` to install Astral.
 Then the solver can be run by the command `astral formula.smt2`.

 ## Related Papers
+* Tomáš Dacík, Adam Rogalewicz, Tomáš Vojnar, and Florian Zuleger.
+[Deciding Boolean Separation Logic via Small Models](https://link.springer.com/content/pdf/10.1007/978-3-031-57246-3_11?pdf=chapter%20toc).
+In TACAS 2024.
+[Technical report](https://arxiv.org/abs/2403.18999).
+[Artifact](https://doi.org/10.5281/zenodo.10447097).

 * Dacík, Tomáš.
-[A Decision Procedure for Strong-Separation Logic](https://www.fit.vut.cz/study/thesis/25151/ ).
+[A Decision Procedure for Strong-Separation Logic](https://www.fit.vut.cz/study/thesis/25151/).
 Brno, 2022.
 Master's Thesis.
 Brno University of Technology, Faculty of Information Technology.
 2022-08-25.
 Supervised by Vojnar Tomáš.

 ## Contact
 If you have any questions, do not hesitate to contact the tool/method authors: